-Today we are going to work on changing your nightmare.
+As mentioned last session, today we are going to work on changing your nightmare.
 For practice, you were asked to think about ways to change your nightmare.
-Another word for changing or rewriting your nightmare is "Rescripting".

 - What changes are you considering making? - How do these changes address the themes we discussed from your nightmare?